 Despite my efforts and use of baycox as advised Nikki died mid December.She had been Sam’s closest companion for months.

-I treated the other 4 with baycox as advised.
+I treated the other 4 with baycox also but to late.

 A couple of days later Precious showed signs of having coccidiosis and even though I moved quicker with her I couldn’t save her.